Enigmatic-Smile/docs/stream/sdks/react-native/reference.md

 }
 ```

-You would receive a dictionary equal to this one, after successfully enrolling a card, in the main callback of the SDK.
+You would receive an object equal to this one, after successfully enrolling a card, in the main callback of the SDK.

 #### options.bannerImage